 How To Be a Good Second Shooter

 In this interests of honesty I have an admission to make.
-I’ve only actually second shot for other photographers twice.
+I’ve only actually second shot for other photographers four time.
 So the reality is I don’t have a great deal of experience of being a second shooter.
 So this blog isn’t about how to get lots of second shooting work or how to make the most of the experience you gain.
-It’s about how to be a good second shooter.
-Over the past 5 years I’ve photographed somewhere in the region of 200 weddings and for the majority of those weddings I’ve used a second photographer.
-I’ve had some cracking second shooters over the past few years.
+It’s about how to be a good second shooter from the point of view of the person hiring you.
+Over the past 7 years I’ve photographed over 200 weddings and for the majority of those weddings I’ve used a second photographer.
+I’ve had some cracking second shooters.
 Some people who I wish would give up their own weddings just so I could have them to myself all the time.
-But sadly I’ve had some disasters.
+But sadly I’ve had some real disasters too.
 It’s prompted me to put together this blog post which I hope will help you if you’re looking to be a second shooter.

 A lot of photographers are looking to do second shooting work in order to boost their portfolio or gain more experience and it is a great way to do that.
 But let’s not forget for the person you are shooting for – this is their business, this is their couple and this is their income.
 First and foremost you are there to support them.